Root-101/java-commons/README.md

 ## 4 - Rest <a name="4"></a>

-Oficial docs for HTTp Responses [here](https://datatracker.ietf.org/doc/html/rfc7231).
+Oficial docs for HTTP Responses [here](https://datatracker.ietf.org/doc/html/rfc7231).

 ### 4.1 Api Response <a name="4.1"></a>
 The idea of `ApiResponse` is to generalize API responses to a standard.